 The core features of the frame itself include a 16:9 aspect ratio display to match your widescreen telly, at a 1920 x 1080 full HD picture resolution.
 On the downside, video playback is limited to 15 seconds per video and there are no card slots – although Nixplay suggests the latter is actually a good thing.

-The main ‘business’ of the unit includes the fact that it is, yes, 8-inches in size and offers a 4:3 image aspect ratio at a respectable resolution of 1024 x 768 pixels.
+The main ‘business’ of the unit includes the fact that it is, yes, 10-inches in size and offers a 1280x800 HD IPS display with 16:10 aspect ratio and built in stereo speakers.
 Frill-free this may be, but the core reason why you may want such a device – Internet and Cloud connectivity aside – is well served.

 If you're looking for your digital photo frame to double up as a video calling device (which might be particularly useful if your country is still in some kind of lockdown), then the Facebook Portal is a great option for you.
 You can make video calls using either Facebook or Whatsapp – and the Portal's smart camera is even intelligent enough to follow you around the room as you move by panning and zooming.

 However, even if you're just looking for a straight-up digital photo frame, the Facebook Portal is still a fantastic option.
 The Portal is able to display your images from Facebook and Instagram – plus you can load images from either a USB drive or an SD card.